meshi-team/project-zomboid-server/README.md

 This repository provides a **Docker-based setup** for running a Project Zomboid dedicated server with advanced configuration options.
 It's designed for easy deployment, customizable gameplay settings, and streamlined server management.

+> 💡 **New**: Built-in admin console!
+Use `docker exec -it zomboid-server admin-console` to access the server administration interface powered by RCON protocol.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)